Emergency medical services in the United States: Development of modern practices

-The 1966 release of the National Highway Traffic Safety Administration's study, "Accidental Death and Disability: The Neglected Disease of Modern Society", (known in the EMS trade as the White Paper) prompted a concerted effort was undertaken to improve emergency medical care in the pre-hospital setting.
+The 1966 release of the National Academy of Sciences' study, "Accidental Death and Disability: The Neglected Disease of Modern Society", (known in the EMS trade as the White Paper) prompted a concerted effort was undertaken to improve emergency medical care in the pre-hospital setting.
 The study found many unnecessary deaths could be prevented through a combination of community education, stricter safety standards, and better pre-hospital treatments.

+Austrian-born Peter Safar, a University of Pittsburgh anesthesiologist was a CPR pioneer who helped create the modern hospital Intensive Care Unit (ICU).
+His daughter died in 1966 from an asthma attack during transport from her home to the hospital.
+In response, he designed an ambulance with the necessary medical equipment and a paint scheme.
+He also designed the first comprehensive regimen for training paramedics.

-Freedom House Ambulance Service was the first emergency medical service in the United States to be staffed by paramedics with medical training beyond basic first aid.
+Safar's Freedom House Ambulance Service was the first emergency medical service in the United States to be staffed by paramedics with medical training beyond basic first aid.
+Freedom House medical director Nancy Caroline authored an EMS training textbook that was accepted as the national standard.

 In the late 1960s, Dr. R Adams Cowley was instrumental in the creation of the country's first statewide EMS program, in Maryland.
 The system was called the Division of Emergency Medical Services (now known as the Maryland Institute for Emergency Medical Services and Systems).
 Also in 1969, Cowley obtained a military helicopter to assist in rapidly transporting patients to the Center for the Study of Trauma (now known as the R Adams Cowley Shock Trauma Center), a specialized hospital that he had started for the purpose of treating shock.
 This service was not only the first statewide EMS program, but also the beginning of modern emergency medical helicopter transport in the United States.